csteamengine/RunAlong/README.md

 - Follow another user's run route
 - Voice guidance for the route
 - Compete against friends on the same route
+- Create compatable watchOS app
+  - Run with or without GPS and track heart rate as well